Georgia SB 406 Passes: HOA Reform Awaits Governor Kemp's Signature

 What is Georgia SB 406?

-Georgia Senate Bill 406, officially titled the Georgia Property Owners' Bill of Rights Act, is a comprehensive HOA reform bill that would require all Georgia HOAs to register with the Secretary of State, create a five-person state oversight board to investigate homeowner complaints, raise the foreclosure threshold from $2,000 to $4,000, and establish explicit homeowner rights.
-It passed the Georgia Senate unanimously 53-0 on March 4, 2026.
+Georgia Senate Bill 406, officially titled the Georgia Property Owners' Bill of Rights Act, is a comprehensive HOA reform bill that passed both chambers of the Georgia legislature in March 2026.
+It requires all Georgia HOAs to register with the Secretary of State, creates a five-person state oversight board to investigate homeowner complaints, raises the foreclosure threshold from $2,000 to $4,000, and establishes explicit homeowner rights.
+It passed the Senate unanimously 53-0 and cleared the House on March 31, 2026.

 What happens if my Georgia HOA does not register under SB 406?